autodarts/docs/README.md

 ## Linux system setup

+First you need to install your operating system on your device.
+If you are using a normal computer or laptop you can choose for example [Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop) or of course the Unix OS you prefer.
+If you don't know how to install it you can have a look here [Ubuntu Installation](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).

+If you are using a Raspberry Pi we are recommand to use a Lite version which you can download [here](https://www.raspberrypi.com/software/operating-systems/).
+And here is a good guide which explains how to install your Pi.
+[Pi installation](https://siytek.com/how-to-install-raspbian-to-sd-card-using-etcher/)

 Depends on which operating system or device you want to use the installation will differ.
 But what you need is to install the latest version of OpenCV on the machine.
-Here is a little tutorial for a Raspberry Pi ([Rasbperry Pi OpenCV installation guide](https://lindevs.com/install-precompiled-opencv-on-raspberry-pi/?fbclid=IwAR1sQwRH1FWbewNg4_Aomga-ZBbx3Di25C2mHrVqGTVxwiIKS31R0Pa8q5Y))
+Here is a little tutorial for a Raspberry Pi [Rasbperry Pi OpenCV installation guide](https://lindevs.com/install-precompiled-opencv-on-raspberry-pi/?fbclid=IwAR1sQwRH1FWbewNg4_Aomga-ZBbx3Di25C2mHrVqGTVxwiIKS31R0Pa8q5Y)

 Of course you can almost use every linux based system.
-If you have Ubuntu 20.04 you can have a look at this link ([Ubuntu 20.04 OpenCv installation guide])(https://vitux.com/opencv_ubuntu/)
+If you have Ubuntu 20.04 you can have a look at this link [Ubuntu 20.04 OpenCv installation guide](https://vitux.com/opencv_ubuntu/)

 Because you need to connect three webcams to your machine you should check if every cam is working correctly.
 For that you can have a look in the [configuration section](#configure-autodarts) As soon as you've done that you are ready to go.

 ### Get Autodarts running